said-rasidin/ML_Project/Mineral_Image_Classification/README.md

 There is two notebook:
 1. Training notebook
-2. Model application using uploaded image using url
+2. Model application using uploaded image using URL

 From this project I got two models:
 1. My model using 4 convolutional layers and 2 dense layers